thedoggybrad/thedoggybrad/README.md

 <br>
 7.)
 Touch Me Not - A Novel by ChatGPT (ARCHIVE) https://github.com/thedoggybrad/touchmenotbychatgpt
 <br>
 8.)
-Classic Windows Task Manager https://github.com/thedoggybrad/classic-windowstaskmanager
+Classic Windows Task Manager (ARCHIVE) https://github.com/thedoggybrad/classic-windowstaskmanager

 ## Summary of my Projects:
 Products 2 to 13, 17, 19 and Archive 4 are all HTML based projects.